 Currency traders use Gartley patterns to project forthcoming bullish and bearish price action in the forex markets.
 Also, the formation helps study market symmetry when trading forex.

-How to Identify and Use Gartley Patterns in Forex Trading?
+How to Identify the Gartley Pattern in Trading?

-Like other harmonic patterns, the Gartley has many applications to the forex markets.
+Like other harmonic patterns, the Gartley has many applications in the forex markets.
 There are two types of this formation: the bullish and bearish Gartley pattern.
 The GBP/USD chart below gives us a complete illustration of this powerful formation.

 Follow the steps below to use the Gartley pattern: